University Of Chicago Medical Center Prepares For Nurses' Strike After Talks Break Down

 “We’re disheartened that we had to get to this point,” University of Chicago Medical Center President Sharon O’Keefe said in a news release.
 “We worked long and hard negotiating with the help of a federal mediator and had hoped union leadership would meet us half way.
 We now have to focus our efforts on safely operating our hospitals and caring for the patients who depend on us.”

+Although the strike is scheduled to last one day, the hospital said union nurses will be replaced with temporary nurses for five days, meaning the striking nurses won’t go back to work until Wednesday, the same day contract negotiations are scheduled to resume.
+UCMC said it trained and hired replacement nurses in anticipation of the strike, and needed to provide them a five-day guarantee.

-Ahead of the strike, the U of C Medical Center went on full bypass Wednesday night – meaning that ambulances a directed to take patients elsewhere.
+Ahead of the strike, UCMC went on full bypass Wednesday night – meaning that ambulances a directed to take patients elsewhere.

 The 618-bed academic hospital has also contracted with replacement workers who have come to Chicago from around the country, and who will remain normal operations, the hospital said.
 But because of concurrent strikes at hospitals in California, Arizona, and Florida, the U of C Medical Center has not been able to retain as many replacement workers as planned, the news release said.